A food-based dietary guideline for a healthy Grenada

 “…The time has come for us to change our dietary habits and today we are proud recipients of a blueprint – the Revised Food-Based Dietary Guidelines.
 Therefore, I want to encourage all of us to see this piece of work, not as a document to be remembered only when the time comes for another revision, but to put it into good use,” she remarked.

-Ministry of Agriculture – ensuring food and nutrition security for all.
+Ministry of Agriculture – ensuring food and nutrition security for all

 NOW Grenada is not responsible for the opinions, statements or media content presented by contributors.
 In case of abuse, click here to report.